Spring in the garden at Bateman's

-Spring has well and truly sprung and the garden at Bateman's has come to life.
-The birds are singing and getting ready for nesting, the frogs and toads are on the move to their favourite ponds, and a succession of spring flowers to delight the senses from our earliest snowdrops and Narcissi to our flowering trees and shrubs and so much in between.
+The garden at Bateman's has well and truly come to life.
+The birds are singing and getting ready for nesting, the frogs and toads are on the move to their favourite ponds, and a succession of spring flowers are bursting forth to delight the senses from our earliest snowdrops and Narcissi to our flowering trees and shrubs.

 Orchard and vegetable garden

 As you enter the garden, a sweeping view across the orchard, with its recently pruned apple and pear trees, provides an architectural framework with the promise of blossom in late April and May as the fruit buds swell.

 Our vegetable garden, a remnant of the World War Two 'Dig for Victory' campaign, lies ready to receive the earliest sowings of our vegetables which we grow for our tea room so that you can have the freshest and most local produce possible.
 Our greenhouse is already bulging with seedlings; the earliest will be planted in April under cloches.

 This is how Kipling described his house and garden.
 At this time of year you can get a real feel for the structure of Rudyard Kipling's garden; the soft sandstone house sits beautifully within the garden and the valley beyond, ever present and providing a backdrop to the garden he created for his children to play in and his family and friends to enjoy, just as we want you to enjoy it today.

 There's nothing too ostentatious here, and that's how Kipling wanted it, the layout of the paths and formal hedges surrounding and dividing the garden lead you gently past flowering shrubs and trees such as Chaenomeles speciosa and Magnolia x vietchii and the spring borders which lead you towards the wild garden with the River Dudwell running through it.

-In the springtime the borders are a riot of colour with Pulmonaria rubra, primroses and hellebores mingling with the bright blue flowers of Scilla siberica and the most unusual green and black flower of the Widow Iris, Hermodactyllus tuberosus.
+In the springtime the borders are a riot of colour with Pulmonaria rubra, Brunnera macrophylla, primroses and hellebores mingling with the bright blue flowers of Scilla siberica and the most unusual green and black flower of the Widow Iris, Hermodactyllus tuberosus.